RTEMS/rtems-docs/user/rsb/configuration.rst

 %prep
 ~~~~~

-The +%prep+ macro starts a block that continues until the next block macro.
+The `%prep` macro starts a block that continues until the next block macro.
 The
 *prep* or preparation block defines the setup of the package's source and is a
 mix of RTEMS Source Builder macros and shell scripting.
 The sequence is
-typically +%source+ macros for source, +%patch+ macros to patch the source
+typically `%source` macros for source, `%patch` macros to patch the source
 mixed with some shell commands to correct any source issues:

 .. code-block:: spec